FAQs

 AREA 506 is a rain or shine event.
 We promise you won’t melt, and — as they say — the show must go on.
 It’s actually one of the reasons we get that big tent!

 As long as it’s safe, we’ll be here.
-May we recommend picking up some ‘weather-appropriate attire’?
+May we be so bold as to recommend picking up some ‘weather-appropriate attire’?
 Ask your mom, she’ll know what to do.
 She tried to teach you in junior high.

 PRO TIP: get yourself one of those fold-up ponchos.
 REAL pros know you get a clear one so everyone can still see your ‘fit.